Lesson 4: Helping customers help themselves

 The conversation between your agent and customer is captured in a ticket.

-Try it yourself: Customizing your Help Center
+Try it yourself: Branding your Help Center

 TRY IT YOURSELF